-Savings on heating bills
+Save on heating bills

-When buying your solar panel system, you’ll need to pay for additional panels to cover the energy needs of your air source heat pumps: however, the extra investment will quickly pay for itself.
-If your solar panel system can meet all of your electricity needs, your monthly electricity bill, including heating costs, is minimal (or potentially even negative.)
-With solar-powered ASHPs, you can avoid the costs of purchasing alternative heating fuels, thereby saving thousands over the lifetime of the system.
+When buying your solar panel system, you’ll need to install additional panels to cover the energy needs of your air source heat pumps.
+However, the extra investment will quickly pay for itself.
+If your solar panel system can meet your energy usage, your monthly electricity bill, including heating costs, is minimal (or potentially even negative).
+With solar-powered ASHPs, you can avoid the costs of purchasing alternative heating fuels, thereby saving thousands over the system’s lifetime.

-Savings on cooling bills
+Save on cooling bills

-Many homeowners use air conditioners (in window units or otherwise) to keep their property cool when temperatures rise.
+Many people use air conditioners (in window units or otherwise) to keep their homes cool when temperatures rise.
 While air conditioners can also run on solar electricity, they’re typically less efficient than ASHP technologies, thus requiring more electricity.
 According to Energy Efficiency Vermont, a typical air source heat pump uses 50 percent less energy than a window AC unit.
-When it comes to pairing the two separate technologies with solar, you’ll likely spend more money with solar-powered AC since the technology requires more solar panels to meet its needs than ASHPs.
+When pairing the two separate technologies with solar, you’ll likely spend more money with solar-powered traditional air conditioning units since that technology requires more solar panels to meet its needs than ASHPs.

-Protection against rising energy costs
+Protect against rising energy costs

 By powering your air source heat pumps with solar energy, you’re also protecting yourself against rising energy costs.

 Importantly, ASHPs running on electricity from the grid are likely still using energy from fossil fuels: much of our country’s electricity continues to be generated from coal or natural gas.
 Solar-powered heat pumps help reduce our reliance on fossil fuels, lowering your own carbon footprint and reducing emissions and pollutants in our atmosphere.

 Several states and utility companies offer financial benefits for installing air source heat pumps.
-These rebates, often not available for less environmentally-friendly heating and cooling options, can help lower the cost of installing ASHPs.
+These rebates and incentives, often not available for less environmentally-friendly heating and cooling options, can help substantially lower the cost of installing ASHPs.

 Importantly, when you pair your air source heat pumps with solar, you’re eligible for more than just ASHP rebates.
 You can save thousands by combining these incentives with any solar tax credits, rebates, and/or production-based incentives (PBIs) available in your area.
-If you’d like to learn more about the incentives you can take advantage of, the Database of State Incentives for Renewables and Efficiency (DSIRE) is a useful resource for researching energy efficiency and solar incentives available in your region.
+If you’d like to learn more about the incentives you can take advantage of, the Database of State Incentives for Renewables and Efficiency (DSIRE) is a useful resource for researching energy efficiency and solar incentives available in your area.

 Can you future-proof your solar panel system for electrification?

-We recommend talking to your installer about these potential upgrades so that they can help design the best solar panel system for your current and future needs.
+We recommend talking to your solar installer about these potential upgrades so that they can help design the best solar panel system for your current and future needs.

 You can save the environment and maximize the savings from your air source heat pumps by heating and cooling your home with solar electricity.
-Register on the EnergySage Marketplace to get solar quotes, you can compare offers side by side from qualified, pre-vetted installers near you and speak with an Energy Advisor to discuss which offer is the best for you.
+By registering your property on the EnergySage Marketplace to get solar quotes, you can compare offers side by side from qualified, pre-vetted installers near you and speak with an Energy Advisor to discuss which offer is the best for you.
 If you want to see how much you can save by going solar, check out our Solar Calculator for an instant estimate based on your unique property.
 If you’re planning on adding new air source heat pumps to your home and want to power them with solar electricity, simply note it in your account so that installers can design a system in anticipation of this addition to your electricity needs.
 Some solar installers can also help you with designing and pricing out a heat pump system for your home as well (or refer you to someone who can).